cmahnke/vorsatzpapier/content/about/index.en.md

 The post-processing of the digitized images was carried out with [ScanTailor Advanced](https://github.com/4lex4/scantailor-advanced).

-[OpenLayers](https://openlayers.org/) is used to display the high resolution images.
+[OpenLayers](https://openlayers.org/) is used to display single high resolution images, for books [Mirador](https://projectmirador.org/) is used.
 The tiles were generated with [libvips](https://libvips.github.io/libvips/).

 The site is hosted by [GitHub](https://github.com/).